 Providing background reports on newly arrested defendants for the courts, which is the second part of pretrial services and includes completing investigations of the defendants to assess their likelihood of appearing for trial and their risk to public safety.
 The investigation is not designated to examine the circumstances of the current charge or to encourage self-incriminatory statements.
 Pretrial Officers conduct face-to-face interviews, perform criminal history record checks, verify information, and combine the information into reports.
 The reports, in addition to bail recommendations, are presented to the court at arraignment.

-The ACJS office is located on the second floor of the Public Safety Center at 2003 Mill Road.
+The ACJS office is located on the first floor of the Public Safety Center at 2003 Mill Road.
 The Eisenhower Avenue Metro is the closest station.
 The main for number for ACJS is 703.746.4547.

 - From the west and south, take local lanes of I-95/I-495 (Capital Beltway) to Exit 176B (Telegraph Road North/Eisenhower Avenue) and follow signs for Eisenhower Avenue exit ramp.
 Turn right on Eisenhower and drive east to Mill Road.
 Turn right on Mill Road and bear right, following signs to the Sheriff’s Office and Detention Center at 2001/2003 Mill Road.